DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Introduction

 \section{Introduction}

 As robots advance closer to assisting humans at home, the design of their end-effectors becomes crucial in ensuring safety and functionality for complex household manipulation tasks.
-While parallel jaw grippers are widely used for industrial tasks due to their simple one degree of freedom (DoF) control, many household tasks require hands that are dexterous and can safely adapt to objects of differing shapes and sizes.
+While parallel jaw grippers are widely used for industrial tasks due to their simple one degree of freedom (DoF) control, many household tasks require hands that are dexterous and can safely adapt to various objects.
 Anthropomorphic robotic hands~\cite{deimel2013compliant, deimel2016novel, andrychowicz2020learning, puhlmann2022rbo} possess dexterous fingers capable of accomplishing complex in-hand manipulation tasks; however, they tend to be difficult to control, bulky, and costly to manufacture.
-Therefore, we introduce a framework for developing hands that are easy to configure, build, and control for dexterous manipulation.
+We aim to introduce a framework for developing hands that are easy to configure, build, and control for dexterous manipulation.

 To achieve this goal, we need highly dexterous modular fingers.
-We propose utilizing linear Delta robots, which consist of three parallel actuators connected by soft 3D-printed links that enable a finger to have three translational DoF with closed-form kinematics.
-Multiple soft linear Delta fingers are arranged in a planar layout to create dexterous hands with parallel fingertips.
+We propose utilizing linear Delta robots, which consist of three parallel actuators connected by soft 3D-printed links and have three translational DoF with closed-form kinematics.
+Multiple soft linear Delta robots are arranged in a planar layout as fingers to create dexterous hands with parallel fingertips.
 The parallelism and translational movements allow for easy control of the fingertips, while the soft links provide a level of compliance.
-To create hands for different applications, we define a flexible design space that allows us to quickly and easily configure hands with different numbers of fingers and layouts, as well as different finger dimensions, workspaces, and force profiles.
-To reduce control complexity, we were inspired by previous works~\cite{santello1998postural,ciocarlie2007dexterous,della2015dexterity} that adapted human postural synergies to robotic hands.
-Because of the parallelism and modularity inherent in linear Delta robots, we are able to easily create different hand synergies by combining actuators across different fingers.
+To be adaptable for different applications, we define a flexible design space that allows us to quickly and easily configure hands with different numbers of fingers and layouts, as well as different finger dimensions, workspaces, and force profiles.
+To reduce control complexity, we introduce hand synergies inspired by previous works~\cite{santello1998postural,ciocarlie2007dexterous,della2015dexterity} that adapted human postural synergies to robotic hands.
+Due to the inherent parallelism and modularity in linear Delta robots, we can easily configure different hand synergies by combining actuators across different fingers.